I'm a fifth-year Ph.D. student in the

 University of Michigan.

-I am a second-year Ph.D. student in the Department of Statistics at the University of Michigan, working with Susan A. Murphy, Ph.D. on design and analysis methods for micro-randomized trials in the setting of mobile health interventions.
-I am a member of the Statistical Reinforcement Learning Lab at the University of Michigan.
+I am a fifth-year Ph.D. candidate in the Department of Statistics at the University of Michigan, working with Daniel Almirall, Ph.D.
+I'm a member of the Data Science for Dynamic Intervention Decision-Making Lab at the University of Michigan's Institute for Social Research.

-Previously, I worked with Kelley M. Kidwell, Ph.D. in the Department of Biostatistics at Michigan.
-This work involved sample size calculation for sequential, multiple-assignment, randomized trials with binary outcomes, and collaboration on several projects with clinicians in the University of Michigan Cancer Center.
-My cancer-related work was done as a trainee on an NIH-funded training grant for cancer biostatistics1 NIH 5T32CA083654-12 (P.I.
+Previously, I worked with Susan A. Murphy, Ph.D. on design and analysis methods for micro-randomized trials in the setting of mobile health interventions, and Kelley M. Kidwell, Ph.D. in the Department of Biostatistics at Michigan.
+Work with Dr. Kidwell involved sample size calculation for sequential, multiple-assignment, randomized trials with binary outcomes, and collaboration on several projects with clinicians in the University of Michigan Cancer Center.
+My cancer-related work was done as a trainee on an NIH-funded training grant for cancer biostatistics (NIH 5T32CA083654-12, P.I.
 Jeremy M.G.
 Taylor, Ph.D.).